tjd1234/cmpt383summer2022/docs/languages/racket/racket_lists_and_recursion.md

 track of which pairs are in use, and automatically deletes the ones that aren't.

-LISPs were one of the first languages to use garbage collection, and was probably one of the reasons why it didn't become mainstream.
+LISP was one of the first languages to use garbage collection, and was probably one of the reasons why it didn't become mainstream.
 Garbage collection is automatic, but it does take time.
-Many of the computers that LISP ran on in the 50s, 60s, 70s, and 80s were quite slow, and garbage collection pauses could be quite noticeable and occur at random times.
+Computers in the 50s, 60s, 70s, and 80s were quite slow, and garbage collection pauses could be noticeable and occur at random times.

 But nowadays, garbage collection is almost unnoticeable in many languages.
 Faster computers with more memory, along with more efficient garbage collection algorithms, have put garbage collection in the mainstream.
-Python, JavaScript, C#, and Go all use garbage collection.

 ## Recursive Functions

-The built-in `length` function calculates the length of a list:
+The built-in `length` function calculates the number of items in a list:

 ```scheme
 > (length '(1 (2 3) 4))